 If you’ve had an operation on your wrist, you’ll need to keep your stitches dry and clean.
 You should also look out for any redness or signs of swelling, bleeding or pus as these can be signs of an infection.

 You can find information about how to care for your stitches, if/when they need to be removed and signs of an infection on our orthopaedic surgery page.

 Because your limb is immobilised and you’ll be moving less than normal, you’re at higher risk of developing a blood clot or Deep Vein Thrombosis (DVT).
-This can be life threatening if left untreated.
+The risk of DVT with a wrist injury is low, but it can still be life threatening if left untreated.

 Symptoms of DVT in the leg are: